DemocracyApps/CNP/src/Compositions/Inputs/readme.md

 # Story Input, Composers and the Composer Cycle

 All story input is done via a Composer whose behavior is defined by a Composer Specification.
-In the simplest case the composer just provides a map between inputs (e.g., data in columns of a spreadsheet) and outputs (a set of denizens and the relations between them).
+In the simplest case the composer just provides a map between inputs (e.g., data in columns of a spreadsheet) and outputs (a set of elements and the relations between them).
 In a more complex case, the specification tells the system how to create an interactive storytelling experience for the user.

 ## Composer Specification